sona29/first-assignment/README.md

 - The link for "Search Engine Optimization" was not working.
 The missing id was added.

-- The css selectors and properties were also consolidated to follow semantic structure.

 - Comments were added on html and css files.

 ## Mock up